(*Inspired by this shot of a famous abandoned ranch near the Grand Tetons)

 There’s one fertile mound

-Of innocent, yearning sand
+Of innocent yearning sand

-Buried by ephemeral-dusted badlands
+Buried by snow-dusted badlands

 There’s an old ranch down the road